kd8bxp/PopPet-MQTT-Robot-example/README.md

+# Archived Aug 20, 2024

+I no longer own this robot, I am currently not planning on working on this code.
+It is left for historical reasons.
+You maybe able to adapted the code for other two wheel robots, no promises.

 # PopPet 2 Wheeled Robot

 Basic MQTT control example for robot.
 Using a NodeMCU board (ESP8266) with a NodeMCU motor driver board.